National Electrical Code Articles and Information |

 headroom that dropping a fraction of an amp won’t matter.

-- Table 220.12 shows you the general lighting
+- Table 220.12, which showed you the general lighting

 lighting design and need to plan total load.
 Some people